 Titling a surplus HMMWV, M35, or other military vehicle is different from titling a civilian car.
-This guide explains every legal path and why Montana is the easiest state to do it in.
+This guide explains every available path and why Montana is the easiest state to do it in.

 Quick Answer